avargasv/ContribsGH3-Z-T/Post_ZIO-HTTP.md

 - A code base in continuous evolution where great improvements are frequently included.

 To close, we provide some references that can be useful to complement the information provided in this article about ZIO and ZIO HTTP.
-In particular, since for space reasons we only covered GET endpoints, we recommend the first reference, where a complete CRUD API (covering POST, PUT and DELETE requests) is developed using ZIO HTTP Endpoints, as well as similar APIs available in Tapir and Endpoints4s.
-As a bonus, a comparison matrix among those three alternatives is presented that covers: compatibility with diverse HTTP server and client backends, JSON libraries support, and performance.
+In particular, since for space reasons we only discussed GET endpoints, we recommend the first reference, where a complete CRUD API (covering POST, PUT and DELETE requests) is developed using ZIO HTTP Endpoints, as well as similar APIs available in Tapir and Endpoints4s.
+As a bonus, a comparison matrix among those three alternatives is presented that covers: compatibility with diverse HTTP server and client back-ends, JSON libraries support, and performance.

 - Jorge Vasquez' presentation at Functional Scala 2023 about the Endpoints API of ZIO HTTP can be found [here](https://jorgevasquez.blog/elevate-and-conquer-unleashing-the-power-of-high-level-endpoints-in-scala).
-- The first part of a [ZIO HTTP tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents good examples of custom error handling.
+- The first part of a [ZIO HTTP tutorial](https://scalac.io/blog/getting-started-with-zio-http/) by Jakub Czuchnowski, presents clarifying examples of custom error handling.
 - The [official documentation](https://zio.dev/zio-http/) of ZIO HTTP.
-- The ZIO standard introduction and quick reference [Zionomicon](https://www.zionomicon.com/), co-written by John A.
-De Goes, the author of ZIO.
+- The ultimate guide to ZIO, [Zionomicon](https://www.zionomicon.com/), co-written by John A. De Goes, the author of ZIO.

 The Scala source code of this article can be found [here](https://github.com/avargasv/ContribsGH3-Z-T).